libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 9/28 Added basic API script that can be imported to use Aetherius programmatically.
+(Still an early work in progress)

 • 9/26 Continued to work on Sub-Agent System

 • 9/25 Updated OpenAi Version of Aetherius with Llama 2 versions features.